 The Securities Warrants are not exercisable unless, at the time of the exercise, the Company has a current prospectus covering the Securities issuable upon exercise of the Securities Warrants, and such shares have been registered, qualified or deemed to be exempt under the securities laws of the state of residence of the exercising holder of the Securities Warrants.
 Although the Company will use its best efforts to have all the Securities issuable upon exercise of the Securities Warrants registered or qualified on or before the exercise date and to maintain a current prospectus relating thereto until the expiration of the Securities Warrants, there can be no assurance that it will be able to do so.
-Further, although the Company intends to seek to qualify the Securities underlying the Securities Warrants for sale in those states in which such Securities are to be offered, no assurance can be given that such qualification will be achieved.
+Further, although the Company intends to seek to qualify the Securities are to be offered, no assurance can be given that such qualification will be achieved.
 The Securities Warrants may be deprived of any value if a current prospectus covering the Securities issuable upon the exercise thereof is not filed and kept effective or if such underlying Securities are not, or cannot be, registered in the applicable states.